Top Contributors (View All)

 Should I buy a house today and refinance later?

-I wanted to buy a house this spring, but I don't know if I should with the mortgage rates being so high.
+I wanted to buy a house, but I don't know if I should with the mortgage rates being so high.
 But is it better to buy a house now and then try to refinance later when the rates go down?

 Sort By: